4th Battalion, 27th Field Artillery Regiment (United States Army): Current role

-The current 4th Battalion, 27th Field Artillery "Iron Thunder" battalion was reactivated at Fort Bliss, Texas on September 15, 2010 with the 2nd Heavy Brigade Combat Team, 1st AD.
+The current 4th Battalion, 27th Field Artillery "Iron Thunder" battalion was reactivated at Fort Bliss, Texas on September 15, 2010, with the 2nd Heavy Brigade Combat Team, 1st AD.
 In November 2010, the battalion assumed its current mission as a test and evaluation force for future artillery weapons, munitions, programs and tactics.
 In support of this mission, 4-27 FA became the US Army's first composite direct support field artillery battalion, equipped with both self-propelled and towed howitzers.
 In 2011, 4-27 FA was the first unit to test and evaluate the Army's newest howitzer, the M109A7, under the Paladin Integrated Management (PIM) program.

 In the summer of 2017, 4-27 FA, along with its parent 2nd Brigade, 1st Armored Division, was released from the Brigade Modernization Command (BMC) ending its role as a testing platform for emerging technologies and systems under testing.
 4-27 FA and 2/1 AD transitioned back to the US Army Forces Command (FORSCOM) "ready-pool" for overseas deployments.

 In October 2017, 4-27 FA along with 2nd Brigade, 1st Armored Division deployed overseas to Kuwait, with detachments to Iraq, as part of US Central Command (CENTCOM) in support of Operation Spartan Shield and Operation Inherent Resolve.
 Additionally, the battalion supported the Brigade with multiple partnership exercises in concert with allied forces from Jordan, the Kingdom of Saudi Arabia, Oman, the United Arab Emirates and others.

 In July 2018, the battalion returned from their overseas deployment and transitioned to training, reset and preparation for future missions.

 In early 2020, the battalion made ready to deploy to Europe but due to COVID-19 the deployment was cancelled.
 Upon redeployment you Fort Bliss, Bravo Battery and Charlie Battery deployed to the Middle East in support of Operation Spartan Shield in August, 2020.
 Charlie Battery left their 6 howitzers in Kuwait and deployed to Saudi Arabia to provide a security force element, defending and supporting various military assets that played a vital role for Task Force Spartan, Operation Spartan Shield.

-In April through May of 2021 Charlie Battery & Bravo Battery returned from the deployment to begin to reset, train, and prepare for future operations.
+In April through May 2021 Charlie Battery & Bravo Battery returned from the deployment to begin to reset, train, and prepare for future operations.